dhondta/rpl-attacks/README.md

 3. Go to your experiments folder (default: `~/Experiments`) and edit your new `sample-attacks.json` to suit your needs

-4. Make the experiments
+4. Make the simulations

  ```
  user@instant-contiki:rpl-attacks>> make_all sample-attacks
  ```

-5. Run the experiments
+5. Run the simulations (multi-processed)

  ```
  user@instant-contiki:rpl-attacks>> run_all sample-attacks